leatham22/Friend-convenient-meetup/network_data/README.md

 3. **Branch-aware connectivity checking**: The check_line_continuity script now correctly handles branched lines like the Northern and District lines, avoiding false positives.

-4. **API-based validation**: Instead of relying on hardcoded connections, the check_real_world_connections function now validates against the original TfL API data.
+4. **API-based validation**: Instead of relying on hardcoded connections, validation is now based on the actual network topology.

 5. **No more manual connections**: All manual connection patching has been removed.
 The graph is now built entirely from TfL API data.